 The cost of living in Worcester is comparatively very reasonable.
 Rent and many other costs are lower than larger cities.

-The proximity of our campuses and halls of residence to each other and to the city centre means that you shouldn't need to spend additional money on transportation if you are living locally.
-If you are living further afield, you will need to factor travel (and parking) costs into your budget.
+The proximity of our campuses and halls of residence to each other and to the city centre means that you shouldn't need to spend additional money on transportation.